Voulez-Vous: Background and production

 In October, two tracks were completed: "Angeleyes" and "If It Wasn't for the Nights".
 Although seen as an archetype ABBA track, the former of these was deemed dated by Andersson, labelling it "back to the sixties".
 The second track however featured an all-out contemporary vibe, being quite disco-orientated and considered the strongest song that had been recorded for the album.
 It was intended to be not only the next single but also the song that ABBA would perform at the Music for UNICEF Concert in January 1979.
 This plan was changed however when an even-better song came along in December.
 With the original title of "In the Arms of Rosalita", "Chiquitita" was the song the band performed.
 Although rather more schlager in style, Andersson considered it the best of their new songs, despite the feeling that it was very out of style with the rest of the acts performing that night.
 "It was pretty strange, but we felt it was the best song we had and that's why we chose it, however wrong it may have been", he said.
-In early 1979, "Chiquitita" became one of ABBA's biggest hits around the world, reaching No. 1 in many countries, although just being clipped by Blondie's "Heart of Glass" in the UK at No. 2.
+In early 1979, "Chiquitita" became one of ABBA's biggest hits around the world, peaking at the top spot in many countries, although just being clipped by Blondie's "Heart of Glass" in the UK at number two.

 At the end of January, Andersson and Ulvaeus left Sweden and rented an apartment in the Bahamas where they felt they could get some inspiration by listening to American music and experiencing a whole different vibe to the rather conservative Stockholm.
 Two songs emerged from this time; "Voulez-Vous" and "Kisses of Fire".
 Excited by the former, they went to Criteria Studios in Miami to record the backing track with the disco band Foxy — the only time they recorded a song outside Sweden.
-Upon returning to Sweden to finish the songs, another track, "Does Your Mother Know", was recorded - a song that was to be the next single, and also the only mainstream release to feature Ulvaeus on lead vocals.
+Upon returning to Sweden to finish the songs, another track, "Does Your Mother Know", was recorded – a song that was to be the next single, and also the only mainstream release to feature Ulvaeus on lead vocals.
 The single would not become as big a hit worldwide as "Chiquitita", but was the most successful release from the album in the US.

 By the end of March, the final two tracks were finished; "As Good as New" and "I Have a Dream" (the latter featuring a local children's choir from the International School of Stockholm).